jaredtumiel/blog-/_posts/2021-08-06-techno-optimism1.md

 > Yes, I'm optimistic about the optimists

 Stagnation - both technological and economic - is bad.
 Luckily, having identified the shape of the problem (or at least maybe [the year it started?](https://wtfhappenedin1971.com/)), we can start to look for solutions.
-The "progress studies" crowd[^6] - a group of people determined to understand the causes of productivity stagnation and how we can return to or even exceed previous high levels of growth - is a great signpost to others that we should and do care about pushing society down a path of growth and technological development.
+The "progress studies" crowd[^6] - a group of people determined to understand the causes of productivity stagnation and how we can return to or even exceed previous high levels of growth - is a great signpost to others that we should-and-do care about pushing society down a path of growth and technological development.

 I think there's a whole conversation to be had about the kinds of memes we distribute and the extent to which our media and our civilisational storytelling can be a driving force for progress.
 Personally I find reading the techno-optimists to be infectiously optimism-inducing, and I think that's a flywheel worth spinning up!